icopy-site/awesome/docs/awesome/awesome-fortran.md

 ## Preprocessor
 *Libraries for conditional-compilation, macros for code simplification, and inclusion of additional source files, templating systems.*

-* [Blockit/PyF95++](http://blockit.sourceforge.net/) - A fairly simple Python framework used to block parse your code (https://github.com/rabbiabram/awesome-fortran/blob/master/or any text file) into nested blocks.
+* [Blockit/PyF95++](http://blockit.sourceforge.net/) - A fairly simple Python framework used to block parse your code (or any text file) into nested blocks.
 The BlockIt framework has already been used to create a templating capability for the Fortran 95/2003 language along with some language extensions.
 * [PreForM](https://github.com/szaghi/PreForM) - Preprocessor for Fortran poor Men.

 ## Automatic documentation